FlowAppPlatform/flow-platform-sdk/README.md

 ## Docs

-Please check out the documentation for the SDK [here.](/docs)
+If you want to build new components using Flow SDK.
+Please read out the documentation for the SDK [here.](/docs)

-## Scripts
+## Contributing

-- `npm build` builds the SDK.
-You can find the built library at `/dist/index.js`.
-- `npm test` builds the library, build the tests at `test/dist/index.js`,  and runs all the tests.
-- `npm debug-test` builds the library, build the tests at `test/dist/index.js`,  and runs all the tests in debug mode.
-    - Before you run tests in debug mode.
-Install Chrome Browser, and Node Inspector `npm install -g node-inspector`. `node-inspector`.
-It should run on the port 5858 in Chrome.
-    - Then run `npm debug-test`
+If you're contributing to the Flow SDK.
+Please read the docs [here.](/docs/Contributing)